What can physiotherapy treat?

 Does your back and hips ache?

 Do you have pain in your pubic region?

 Unsure of what exercises to do in pregnancy?

 Pelvic girdle pain, pubic symphysis dysfunction, pregnancy - related back pain and pain in your coccyx can be painful and debilitating.

 It can prevent you from sleeping, exercising, walking up and down stairs and even sitting in comfort.
 You shouldn't put up with pain!
-Unfortunately some women can continue to have pain in and around their hips and pelvis for years after having their baby.
+Unfortunately some persons can continue to have pain in and around their hips and pelvis for years after having their baby.